nadeulab/IgCaller/README.md

 ### Releases
 * v2.0:
   * Added functionality to reconstruct the T-cell receptor (TCR).
 See [issue #10](https://github.com/ferrannadeu/IgCaller/issues/10) and argument -g for details.
+  * Added compatibility with data generated using amplicon-based NGS approaches (i.e., primer-based PCR amplification of rearrangements).
+See arguments -seq, -pr, and -prs for further details.
   * Added the reconstruction of partial (J-D only) rearrangements.
-  * Added a module to calculate tumor purity based on the IG/TCR gene rearrangements (see -pp, -ppc, and -sp).
+  * Added a module to calculate tumor purity based on the IG/TCR gene rearrangements (see arguments -pp, -ppc, and -sp).
-  * Added the possibility to annotate the reconstructed IG/TCR sequences using either the built-in annotation scheme or IgBLAST using IMGT or OGRDB databases (see arguments -a and -aa).
+  * Added the possibility to annotate the reconstructed IG/TCR sequences using either the built-in annotation scheme of IgCaller or IgBLAST using IMGT or OGRDB databases (see arguments -a and -aa).
+We recommend using IgBLAST, especially when the normal (i.e., germline) BAM file is not available.
   * Added chronic lymphocytic leukemia (CLL)-specific annotations: annotation of CLL stereotyped subsets (see -subsets) and IGLV3-21 R110 mutation (see -R110)
-  * Improved annotation of oncogenic alterations, including the identification of N-nucleotides (see -vafOnco, -gOnco, -cgOnco, -gOncoDist, -cgOncoDist).
+  * Improved annotation of oncogenic alterations, including the identification of N-nucleotides.
+See arguments -vafOnco, -gOnco, -cgOnco, -gOncoDist, and -cgOncoDist for further details.
   * Significant improvements on sensitivity and specificity for both IG/TCR gene rearrangements and oncogenic alterations.
   * Improved phasing of reads along the V gene.
   * Added the possibility to report the read names of the reads associated with each specific rearrangement identified.